RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - Cloud Firestore is the managed document database that is replacing Cloud Datastore.Document databases are used when the structure of data can vary from one record to another.
 - It store highly structured objects in a document database, with support for ACID transactions and SQL-like queries.
 Cloud Firestore operates in one of two modes:

-**Native Mode**:- the new data model, realtime updates, and mobile and web client library features are available only in Native Mode
+**Native Mode**:- the new data model, realtime updates, and mobile and web client library features are available only in Native Mode.

-**Cloud Datastore Mode**:- In Datastore mode, Firestore offers strong consistency and removes the limitations of 25 entity groups and one write per second to an entity group that were present in Datastore.
+**Cloud Datastore Mode**:- In Datastore mode, Firestore offers **strong consistency** and removes the limitations of 25 entity groups and one write per second to an entity group that were present in Datastore.

 - Indexes are used when querying and must exist for any property referenced in filters
 - Cloud Firestore uses two kinds of indexes:

-**built-in indexes**:- Built-in indexes are created by default for each property in an eyntity.
+**built-in indexes**:- Built-in indexes are created by default for each property in an entity.

 **composite indexes**:- They are used when there are multiple filter conditions in a query.
 They are defined in a configuration file called index.yaml

 - Cloud Firestore in Datastore Mode is a managed document database that is well suited for applications that require semi-structured data but that do not require low-latency writes (< 10 ms).
-- When low-latency writes are needed, Bigtable is a better option Firestore is a suitable choice if you need to store well-organized data in a document database, ensuring transactional integrity and the ability to perform SQL-like queries.
+- When *low-latency writes* are needed, **Bigtable** is a better option.

+**Firestore** is a suitable choice if you need to store well-organized data in a document database, ensuring transactional integrity and the ability to perform SQL-like queries.
 - Datastore is designed for web applications of a small scale.

 ## Cloud Big Table:-